+Office Visit

-Office visit: Make a post-surgical office appointment as directed by our team.
+Make a postsurgical office appointment as directed by our team.

+Physical Therapy Appointment

-Physical Therapy Appointment: You can make arrangements to attend physical therapy following surgery as indicated on your discharge instructions.
+You can make arrangements to attend physical therapy for the day after surgery unless instructed otherwise.
 You will get the prescription at the time of surgery, but you can make the appointment before.
 Plan on attending outpatient physical therapy at least 2-3 days per week at the beginning of the recovery process.
 Please remember to bring both the prescription and the protocol you received on the day of surgery to your initial physical therapy visit.